 Text that is not highlighted is the recommended text from KSBA.
-Highlighted text reflects the previous work in 2019-20 of the Policy Committee Text highlighted in light green reflects staff recommendations in January 2022
+Highlighted text reflects the changes recommended by the Board Policy Committee, staff, and the Office of General Counsel

 ADMINISTRATION 02.31

 School Safety Resource Officers (SSOsSROs)

 DEFINITION

 - "School resource officer" or "SRO", as defined in KRS 158.441, means an officer who has specialized training to work with youth at a school site and is: - (a) 1.
 A sworn law enforcement officer; or - 2.
 A special law enforcement officer appointed pursuant to KRS 61.902; and - (b) Employed: - 1.
 Through a contract between a local law enforcement agency and a school district; - 2.
 Through a contract as secondary employment for an officer, as defined in KRS 16.010, between the Department of Kentucky State Police and a school district; or - 3.
 Directly by a local Board of Education.1 - (2) "School safety officer" or "SSO" means school resource officer who is employed directly by the District.
 All SROs serving in the District shall be referred to as SSOs.